uber/Cadence-Docs/src/docs/03-concepts/05-topology.md

 ![Cadence Architecture](https://user-images.githubusercontent.com/14902200/160308507-2854a98a-0582-4748-87e4-e0695d3b6e86.jpg)

-At the core of Cadence is a highly scalable multitentant service.
+At the core of Cadence is a highly scalable multitenant service.
 The service exposes all of its functionality through a strongly typed [gRPC API](https://github.com/uber/cadence-idl/tree/master/proto/uber/cadence/api/v1).
 A Cadence cluster include multiple services, each of which may run on multiple nodes for scalability and reliablity:
 - Front End: which is a stateless service used to handle incoming requests from Workers.
 It is expected that an external load balancing mechanism is used to distribute load between Front End instances.
 - History Service: where the core logic of orchestrating workflow steps and activities is implemented
 - Matching Service: matches workflow/activity tasks that need to be executed to workflow/activity workers that are able to execute them.
 Matching is assigned task for execution by the history service